 9. Sell Your Home

 Have equity in your home?
 Sell it as soon as you can to capture the most money possible and avoid long-term credit problems.
-While selling the house yourself is certainly an option, this may be the time when hiring a real estate agent to help you achieve a quick sale of your home is a better decision.

 10. Request a Short-Sale